dell/dell-csi-extensions/docs/CONTRIBUTING.md

 ### Commit message format

-Karavi uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
+CSM uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Pull Requests